 Seeing a Neurologist

-At the Auckland hospital there are currently a number of neurologists who you can see, however there are two who specialise in MS – Jennifer Pereira and Ernie Willoughby.
-They both can also be seen in private practice, if you have insurance or don’t mind paying for the consultation fee.
+At the Auckland hospital there are currently a number of neurologists who you can see, however Dr Jennifer Pereira specialises in MS and can be seen in private practice, if you have insurance or don’t mind paying for the consultation fee.